-The actual methodological workings of archeology became an important focus of research as a result of three heavy-impact developments in the field: (1) the inception of the "new archeology" (cf. Binford 1972a, 1972b; Flannery 1967); (2) the expansion of interdisciplinary scientific approaches to the analysis of archeological remains; and (3) a new awareness of site formation processes (Schiffer 1972, 1976, 1983).
-In fact, this research into how archeological research actually works-from the size of artifacts being recovered to the relevance of certain sorts of data to particular kinds of behavioral inferences-is sure to remain a prominent field of inquiry for some time to come.
+The actual methodological workings of Archaeology became an important focus of research because of three heavy-impact developments in the field: (1) the inception of

+"new Archaeology" (cf. Binford 1972a, 1972b; Flannery 1967); (2) the expansion of interdisciplinary scientific approaches to the analysis of archaeological remains; and (3) an awareness of site formation processes (Schiffer 1972, 1976, 1983).
+In fact, this research into how archaeological research works-from the size of artifacts being recovered to the relevance of certain sorts of data to specific kinds of behavioral inferences-is sure to remain a prominent field of inquiry for some time to come.

-Following are examples of the kinds of questions being asked.
+The following are examples of the kinds of questions which have been asked.
 What sorts of information will be lost if site matrix is screened through one-quarter inch mesh screen rather than one-sixteenth inch mesh?
 What is gained by applying flotation (cf. Struever 1968) recovery procedures to feature fill?
 What sorts of refined behavioral inferences are possible when data are collected regarding differences in size grades for various classes of artifacts and ecofacts?
-Can the applications of high-powered statistical procedures to flaking debris size grade data and other "mass analysis" data (cf. Ahler 1989) actually result in more accurate determinations of the flintknapping procedures represented at a site than seemingly simpler morphological studies of cores and flaking debris?
-Archeological methodology has always been part of archeology, and now it is explicitly so.
+Can the applications of high-powered statistical procedures to flaking debris size grade data and other "mass analysis" data (cf. Ahler 1989) result in more accurate determinations of the flintknapping procedures represented at a site than seemingly simpler morphological studies of cores and flaking debris?
+Archaeological methodology has always been part of Archaeology, and now it is explicitly so.